fbpx

 The pulp, located at the center of the tooth, contains nerves, blood vessels, and connective tissues.
 It senses stimuli and provides nutrients to support tooth development.

 A root canal is a dental procedure designed to treat infection or damage in the pulp of a tooth.
-First, Dr. Hardt numbs the affected tooth and surrounding area with local anesthesia.
+First, our dentists will numb the affected tooth and surrounding area with local anesthesia.
 Then, an access hole is created to reach the pulp.

 The infected or damaged pulp is removed from the tooth’s root canals, and the interior of the tooth is cleaned, disinfected, and shaped to prepare it for sealing.

 Finally, the root canals are filled with a biocompatible material and the access hole is sealed with a temporary or permanent filling.
-Dr. Hardt also places a dental crown over the treated tooth to shield it from bacteria and plaque.
+Dr. Hardt or Dr. Cruz will also place a dental crown over the treated tooth to shield it from bacteria and plaque.

 When Do You Need a Root Canal?